hazelcast/hazelcast/docs/design/sql/19-user-defined-types.md

 This has notable consequences:

 - when a custom-typed value is returned to the client, the value will be the java instance or a `GenericRecord`.
-Non-java clients must use `TO_ROW` function, an object can't be deserialized by a non-java client.
+Non-java clients must either query individual primitive fields or alternatively convert the object into JSON with `CAST(udtObject AS JSON)` operator, as an java object can't be deserialized by a non-java client.

 - comparison operators (and most notably, the `=` operator) will compare the java instances, not the values field-by-field.
-Again, one can use `TO_ROW` to compare field-by-field.
+To compared field by field users can manually compare each field or alternatively convert the object into JSON with `CAST(udtObject AS JSON)` operator and compare that.
 This might seem counter-intuitive, but it is the limitation already present: if the imap's `__key` field is compared, we compare the instances and not the individual fields, if they are expanded.